loredanacirstea/articles/eips/EVM Introspection Proposal.md

 Total: 17 functions

+### Cache

+If instead of the normal contract at `0xff`, we design a contract with cache at `0x01ff`: input data:  `0x000001ff**xxxxxx..xx`, then the input may be hashed with keccak and a stored value presented as output in case of a match.
+In case of no match: the computation is performed normally and the output is stored at the address keccak256(input) before being returned.
+(As any other memoization solution)

 ### Gas Cost

 Since nodes should have the freedom to keep only partial state, the digging into the deep past should be more costly.
 We propose the grading by height: